What is credit history?

 - Pay all of your bills on time.
 That includes credit card bills, mortgage payments, student loans and other credit accounts.

 - Keep your credit card balances low.
-Avoid racking up high card balances and pay them in full each month if possible.
+Strive to pay them off in full before the end of every billing cycle, if possible.

 - Keep your oldest credit card open.
 Although it may seem wise to close inactive accounts, it’s good to keep them open because they contribute to your length of credit history.
 It’s okay to close an account if it’s racking up unnecessary fees or causing confusion, but otherwise consider keeping it open and using it once in a while.